OpenRailAssociation/hack4rail-website/content/organization/travel.md

 Several hotels are available in close proximity to the event venue.
 Here are some recommended options:

-* Hotel A - Located 5 minutes from the venue.
+* [Hotel ibis Wien Messe](https://all.accor.com/hotel/2736/index.de.shtml) - Located 1 minute from the venue.
-* Hotel B - Expensive as hell but the breakfast is worth it.
+* [Hotel Novotel Suites Wien City Donau](https://all.accor.com/hotel/3720/index.de.shtml) - Located 3 minutes from the venue.
-* Hotel C - A budget-friendly option nearby.
+* [Hotel roomz](https://www.roomz-hotels.com/en/rooms/) - Located 3 minutes from the venue.